 USB Standards:

-• USB 2.0: Supports data transfer speeds up to 480 Mbit/s (60 MB/s).
+USB 2.0: Supports data transfer speeds of up to 480 Mbps (60 MB/s).

-• USB 3.0: Introduces “SuperSpeed” mode, allowing data transfer at up to 5 Gbit/s (625 MB/s), over ten times faster than USB 2.0.
-USB 3.0 ports are often marked with a blue color or the initials “SS” (SuperSpeed).
+USB 3.0: Features “SuperSpeed” mode, allowing data transfer at speeds up to 5 Gbps (625 MB/s), which is more than ten times faster than USB 2.0.
+USB 3.0 ports are often marked in blue or with the initials “SS” (SuperSpeed). for connecting external storage devices and webcams.

 Component Input (Y/Pb/Pr)